 Push Delivered, forward them to your destinations and load them into your data warehouse.

-If you have previously enabled sending email events via the Iterable destination during our beta (using a project write key), you do not need to create new Iterable source.
+If you have previously enabled sending email events using the Iterable destination during the beta period (using a project write key), you do not need to create new Iterable source.
 Your email data will continue to flow as normal.